n8n-io/n8n-docs/docs/privacy-security/security.md

 Self-hosters must:

-* Set up a reverse proxy in front of your n8n instance to handle TLS.
+* Make sure data is encrypted in transit by setting up a reverse proxy in front of the n8n instance to handle TLS.
 * Handle encrypting data at rest.

 ## Development